jnrgamecoin/JNRGameCoin/README.md

 out collectively by the network.
 JNRGameCoin Core is the name of open source software which enables the use of this currency.

-For more information read the original Bitcoin whitepaper.
+For more information read the original JNRGameCoin whitepaper.

 License
 -------

-Bitcoin Core is released under the terms of the MIT license.
+JNRGameCoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process